usatales.com

 13. What’s the difference between the names of male and female species?

-Although the appearance of both male and female species of the black-bellied whistling duck is the same but not in names.
+Although the appearance of both male and female species of the black-bellied whistling duck is the same but not in name.
 The male black-bellied whistling duck is referred to as a drake and the female black-bellied whistling duck is known as a duck.

 14. What is an adaptive feature they have?